 255A-255B.
 School Administration.
 Seminar.
 (2-2) Yr.

-Mr. Morrisett, Mr. Jacobsen

-Prerequisite: a teaching credential and course 141 or the equivalent.
+Mr. Morrisett Prerequisite: a teaching credential and course 141 or the equivalent.
 Limited to candidates for the master's or doctor's degree whose major interest is school administration.

 256A-256B.
 Philosophy of Education.
 Seminar.
 (2-2) Yr.
-Mr. Wilson, Mr. Kabat losophy of education.

-Prerequisite: course 106 or the equivalent; 206A-206B or the equivalent.
+Mr. Kneller Prerequisite: course 100A-100B.
+206A-206B.
 Admission by consent of instructor.

-Limited to candidates for advanced degrees whose major interest is phi-
+Limited to candidates for advanced degrees whose major interest is philosophy of education.

-257A-257B.
-Audio-Visual Education.
+257A-257B, Audio-Visual Education.
 Seminar.
 (2-2) Yr.
-Mr. McClusky